kellyclemmensen/CXSProj1/README.md

 The 3 Web servers will be used to host the DVWA web site.
 These servers will be setup in an availability set and a load balancer will be setup in front of these web servers to distribute traffic to each web server virtual machine.

+The Elk server will be used to host the ELK stack.
+It is important that the size of the VM has at least 2vCPU and 4GB of memory.
+The ELK stack will not work with a virtual machine that has less than 4GB of memory.

 #### Network Security Groups | Access Policies

 The machines on the internal network are not exposed to the public Internet.
 Only the Jump-Provisioner machine can accept connections from the Internet.

-The load balancer in front of the Web hosts, is configured with a public IP address.
+The load balancer in front of the Web hosts, is configured with a public IP address and access is restricted to a specific source and destination port.

 A summary of the access policies in place can be found in the table below.